stacks-network/docs/_browser/faq_general.md

 control your data or ID.
 When you use Blockstack, by design, your private keys are never sent to any remote servers.

-## Do DApps uwork with a regular browser?
+## Do DApps work with a regular browser?

 Yes!
 DApps run in the web browsers (Chrome, Safari, Internet Explorer, etc.) you know and love.